 Full study results are available upon request.

 1 in 5 Americans have learning and thinking differences, such as ADHD and dyslexia.
 They are often misunderstood, undiagnosed, and dismissed, and these differences are viewed as a weakness.
 This leaves many on a journey that is stacked against them and costs society more than $500 billion.
 Understood is the only lifelong guide for those who learn and think differently.
 Today, we help more than 20 million people each year discover their potential, how to take control, find community, and stay on a positive path along each stage of life’s journey.
 When others join this journey, and people are broadly embraced, everyone thrives.
-Understood is a 501(c)(3) private operating foundation based in New York.
+Understood is a 501(c)(3) charitable organization based in New York.
 For more information, or to become a partner, visit u.org/media and follow us on Twitter @UnderstoodOrg